 A fiercely determined Scottish driver who conquered the brutal 24 Hours of Le Mans three times, becoming a pillar of Audi's endurance racing dynasty.

-Allan McNish's career is a testament to relentless speed and resilience.
-Hailing from Dumfries, Scotland, he was a karting prodigy who graduated to single-seaters, famously and horrifically crashing out of his only Formula One race in 2002.
-It was in endurance sports car racing, however, that he found his true calling and built a legacy of sheer dominance.
-As a cornerstone of Audi's factory team for over a decade, McNish's blistering pace, technical feedback, and ruthless racecraft were instrumental in their reign at Le Mans and in the American Le Mans Series.
-His three Le Mans victories were hard-earned, marked by legendary drives through the night and fierce battles with rivals like Peugeot.
-Retiring at the top after a World Endurance Championship title in 2013, he seamlessly moved into leadership, shaping Audi's future in Formula E and driver development, his voice also becoming familiar to F1 fans as a sharp, insightful BBC commentator.
+Allan McNish won three Le Mans victories as a cornerstone of Audi's factory team.
+The karting prodigy from Dumfries, Scotland, graduated to single-seaters and crashed out of his only Formula One race in 2002.
+He found his true calling in endurance sports car racing.
+His blistering pace, technical feedback, and ruthless racecraft were instrumental in Audi's reign at Le Mans and in the American Le Mans Series.
+He retired at the top after a World Endurance Championship title in 2013.
+He moved into leadership, shaping Audi's future in Formula E and becoming a BBC commentator.

 1965–1980